 Forn Ca’n Alba

 Juan Francisco Alba Llaneras opened the Can Alba bakery in 1931 and gave it the family surname.
 The current owner, Joan Alba, has been running the bakery since 1996, when his father, Nofre Alba, retired.
-He is now the third generation of the family to run the business.
+In 2024, Àngela, Joan’s daughter, joined the bakery to continue the family tradition.

 Foto ruta